bdrelling/Kipple/README.md

 ## Stability

+Kipple is **inactively maintained**, meaning that updates are made to the packages above as needed, whether to squash bugs, remove outdated content, update Swift and platform compatibilities, or include new content for educational purposes.

-Every repository in this organization includes the following disclaimer:
+As such, every repository in this organization includes the following disclaimer:

 > [!WARNING]
 > The code in this library has been made public as-is solely for the purposes of reference, education, discovery, and personal use.
 As such, stability for production applications **CANNOT** be guaranteed; however, if you're interested in leveraging code within this library in your own projects, feel free to do so at your own risk.
 >
 > Please open GitHub issues for any problems you encounter or requests you have and we will do my best to provide support.

-An important note to package maintainers: **Please do not include these packages as a dependency of your own packages!** Doing so can introduce transitive risk to your consumers, who may not have opted into using unstable packages such as these.

 That said, I use all of these repositories in numerous applications and projects myself, many of them in production.
 I also leverage two CI reports (GitHub Actions and Swift Package Index) and try my best to cover core functionality with tests as much as possible.

+I will make an effort to address any and all Issues and Pull Requests that are opened into my repository as thanks for your help in improving the stability for these packages and therefore my own (and others') applications. **If you don't receive a timely response from me on an Issue or Pull Request**, please don't hesitate to ping me again.

+An important note to package maintainers: **Please do not include these packages as a dependency of your own packages!** Doing so can introduce transitive risk to your consumers, who may not have opted into using unstable packages such as these.

 ## Contributing